What is Tofu? Health Benefits, Nutrition, and How to Cook It

 The Health Benefits of Tofu

-Tofu is also a good source of ‘complete’ plant protein, meaning that it has a well balanced amino acid profile.
+Tofu is also a good source of ‘complete’ plant protein, meaning that it has a well-balanced amino acid profile.
 It’s also one of the most well-known plant-based sources of iron.
 Further yet, it’s rich in:

 Calcium is an important nutrient to pay attention to, especially before you hit 30, as our bones reach their maximum strength and density between the age of 25-30.
 Don’t get me wrong; it is still important to consume calcium after the age of 30 as we can still replace the bone mass that is lost each day.

 If it fits your budget, we recommend purchasing organic tofu to help you minimize your exposure to genetically modified soybeans and hexane used in the production of conventional soy beans.

 The Different Types of Tofu